dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 At a high level it works by using "mismatch faults" to single-step through code between these two calls.

-As you might recall from 140e, mismatch faults only happen when for code running at user level, so at a high level the code works as follows:
+As you might recall from 140e (labs 9, 10, 11), mismatch faults only
+happen when for code running at user level, so at a high level the code works as follows:

-  1. `pixie_start`: sets up the exception vectors to catch mismatch faults and to handle system calls (see below), enables the debug hardware, and switches to user mode.
+  1. `pixie_start`: sets up the exception vectors to catch both mismatch faults and system calls (see below), turns on the debug hardware and mismatch faulting and finally switches to user mode.  (i.e., sets the mode field in `cpsr` register mode to `0b10000`)
-  2. As soon as the code run at user level, it will get mismatch faults (which get vectored to the "prefetch abort" handler).
-This handler counts the instructions and sets the next fault.
+  2. As soon as the code starts running at user level it will get a mismatch fault, which will get vectored to the "prefetch abort" handler.
+     This handler counts the instructions and and sets a mismatch on the faulting instruction (so that the faulting instruction will execute normally, but any other instruction will fault).
-  3. When the code wants to turn off tracing it calls `pixie_stop` to turn off mismatching and switch back to privileged mode.
+  3. When the code wants to turn off profiling it calls `pixie_stop` to turn off mismatching and switch back to privileged mode.

-     This routine can't do either directly since it is at user level --- instead it does a system call to elevate privileges, and in the system call handler turns off the faults, switch back to privileged mode, and return back to the calling code.
+     Note, `pixie_stop` can't do either directly since it is at user level --- instead it does a system call to elevate privileges, and the system call handler turns off the faults, switches back to the original privileged mode, and return back to the calling code.

 You should poke around the example.
 It's heavily commented.